 - The accused threatened the use of a weapon

-What are the sentencing ranges for common assault?
+What are the punishments for common assault?

 Once the offence of common assault is categorised by the level of culpability and harm, then a more specific starting point for sentencing category can be determined: